Crestron/CH5ShellUtilitiesCli/src/cli/generate-widget/README.md

     yarn generate:widget [options]
     npm run generate:widget [options]

+You could use shortcut script `gen:w` with options:
+    ch5-shell-cli gen:w [options]

+You could use shortcut script `gen:w` with yarn and npm commands as the following:
+    yarn gen:w [options]
+    npm run gen:w [options]

 Options:
     -h, --help          Help for Generate Documentation
     -n, --name          Set the Name of the widget to be created